AMReX-Astro/Castro/Exec/thornado_tests/Sphere/README.md

-# Building and running with the stellarcollapse EOS
+# Building and running with the stellarcollapse EOS:

 To build with the StellarCollapse EOS in Microphysics, pass `EOS_DIR=stellarcollapse` as a make flag.